-The detail of the new or revised Direction will be appended to the IJB report using the Direction template (Appendix B).
-The naming convention in relation to Directions will include reference to the Title of the IJB report and the number / year of the IJB report and therefore decision to which the direction refers.
+The detail of the new or revised Direction will be appended to the IJB report using the Direction template (Appendix 2).
+The naming convention in relation to Directions will include reference to the Title of the IJB report and the number /year of the IJB report and therefore decision to which the direction refers.

-Once approved, written Directions and the associated IJB report will be emailed, within 7 days of IJB approval, by the Chief Officer, on behalf of the IJB, to the Chief Executives of either or both partner organisations (NHST and AC).
+Once approved, written Directions and the associated IJB report will be emailed, within 7 days of IJB approval, by the Chief Officer, on behalf of the Chair of the IJB, to the Chief Executives of either or both partner organisations (NHST and AC) copying in the Director of Finance and the appropriate operational manager (including the Chief Officer for services that they are operationally responsible).
 Chief Executives will be asked to acknowledge receipt of Directions and will be advised of performance reporting arrangements.